Joint55internal/gpa-calculation/README.md

-# gpa-calculation
- easy way to calulate your GPA for school
+# gpa-calculation: Easy way to calulate your GPA for school
  ===========================================
 <p align="center">
   <a href="#installation">Installation</a> •